Conditioning House: The building

 To house the institution, Bradford Corporation built an impressive building, which opened in 1902.
 It stands at the corner of Canal Road with Cape Street, 0.4 miles north of Forster Square station.
 It was Grade II listed in 1983.

 The U-shaped building measures approximately 70 metres by 60 metres, and has four storeys and a basement arranged around three sides of a courtyard (now with a glazed roof).
-It is built of yellow sandstone to a Queen Anne design by F. Wild.
+It is built of yellow sandstone to a Queen Anne design by F. Wild, adapted by city architect F. E. P. Edwards.

 In literature

 Bradford-born author J. B. Priestley refers to the Conditioning House in his 1946 novel Bright Day.